bencheeorg/benchee/README.md

 This way Benchee should be flexible enough to suit your needs and be extended at will.

+For more example usages and benchmarks have a look at the [`samples`](https://github.com/PragTob/benchee/tree/master/samples) directory!

 ## Development

 * `mix deps.get` to install dependencies